'A Tale of Two Cities'

-Plymouth boasts a wealth of historical landmarks and a recently rebuilt shopping mall at Drake's Circus that offers the best to those who agree retail therapy is an important part of a stay in a typical English city.
+Plymouth has a wealth of historical landmarks and a recently rebuilt shopping mall at Drake's Circus that offers the best to those who agree retail therapy is an important part of a stay in a typical English city.
 There is something here to please everyone whatever their age and expectations.

 Since wartime, Plymouth has been virtually rebuilt and is now one of Europe's most modern cities.
 It is home to the national marine aquarium where you can see all manner of sea life in a wonderful setting.
 The City is clean and modern and has all the facilities that can be expected from a thriving metropolis which caters well for its population but also deals admirably with the inevitable summer influx of tourists.

 According to a 2013 survey, York was voted ‘Best small city' in Britain.
 It is a great spot for history buffs and boasts a wealth of attractions for the entire family as well as being a site of antiquity dating back to pre Roman Britain.
 Seven million visitors from all over the globe visit York annually.

 Yorkshire is England's largest county - 'God's own county' as the locals love to call it - and thus a stay in York offers the opportunity for visitors to discover many rural locations as well as enjoy the sights and sounds of the city.
 A trip to the Yorkshire coast is within the scope of a day trip when staying in York.